-February 9th, 2017 marks the 80th birthday of the renowned opera singer, Hildegard Behrens.
+February 9th marks the birthday of the renowned opera singer, Hildegard Behrens.
 The German soprano sang an immense range of roles but was best known for her interpretations of the works by Richard Wagner and Richard Strauss.
-I wrote the following after learning of Ms. Behrens death in August of 2009.
+I wrote the following after learning of Ms. Behrens’ death in August of 2009.

 One of the greatest memories of my life was attending a performance of the Richard Strauss opera “Elektra” at NYC’s Metropolitan Opera in 1994 with Hildegard Behrens in the title role which was globally televised.
-The opera is performed in one act with no intermissions with each note building to an intense dramatic crescendo when Elektra, as the piece draws to its close drops dead in redemptive bliss.
-Ms. Behrens not only embodied that sentiment with her voice which was a beacon of sound perfect for expressing Richard Strauss’ fully orchestrated music, Hildegard’s interpretation of the role was executed with the physical stamina of an Olympic decathlete as well.
+The opera is around 100 minutes and performed in one act with no intermissions, with each note building with immense tension to reach the piece’s abrupt ending when Elektra drops dead in redemptive bliss.
+Ms. Behrens not only embodied that sentiment with her voice which was a beacon of sound perfect for expressing Richard Strauss’ fully orchestrated score, Hildegard’s interpretation of the role was executed with the physical stamina of an Olympic decathlete as well.

 As the Metropolitan Opera Orchestra boomed the triumphant chords reflecting Elektra’s ecstatic joy upon hearing of the death of her mother, Ms. Behrens lost all abandon.
 The soprano proceeded to use every part of her body as she went into a Victory Dance that was so demanding and COMMITTED, one could see how with each blissful stomp Elektra was sacrificing a beat of her living soul, rendering her lifeless as the last note of the opera was being played.
 Unlike any other operatic stage, the Metropolitan Opera has the capability of having their massive stage curtain close exactly in synch with the final note of any given opera being performed there and the last thing that could be seen as the curtain drew to a close that memorable night was Ms. Behrens throwing herself on the ground in a lifeless heap as her character’s body expires.